rudi-c/rudi-c.github.io/_posts/2014-08-08-compiler-optimization-ii.md

      (values (f x) (g y) (h z))]))
 ```

 Having to type all the arguments every time we make a recursive call and having to unpack all the return values becomes quickly unmaintainable.
-We could alias the recursive call with a local lambda, but that quickly breaks down too when we need corecursion.
+We could alias the recursive call with a local helper function, but that quickly breaks down too when we need mutual recursion.

 We could turn the recursion into a loop inside a function, and use local variables.